-Mark Cuban Schools Trump on Business Math: Tax Deduction Is Not Equal to Pay Raise and New Jobs
+Mark Cuban Schools Trump On Business Math: Tax Deduction Is Not Equal To Pay Raise And New Jobs

 “Competition drives what I do in my businesses a whole lot more than tax rates.”

-He said big tech companies like Amazon, Microsoft, Facebook and Google would make bigger impact on the economy than the tax rate.
+He said big tech companies like Amazon, Microsoft, Facebook, and Google would make a bigger impact on the economy than the tax rate.
 For the business mogul, the Trump administration is overreaching when it defines the benefits of their proposed tax cut.

 In another interview with Fox Business, Cuban shared the same sentiments.
 He said that the big propaganda of this proposed plan was to increase American wages.
-However, Cuban said the reduction on tax rates would not automatically impose a wage increase.
+However, Cuban said the reduction in tax rates would not automatically impose a wage increase.

-There are different factors at play when it comes to hiring and wages and taxes have a minute effect on these.
+There are different factors at play when it comes to hiring and wages, and taxes have a minute effect on these.

-Cuban said that he is already doing what every other business person in America is doing and that is to empower the economy.
+Cuban said that he is already doing what every other business person in America is doing and that is to empower the economy, according to a report from Money Morning.

-Additionally, he said that there could be an arrangement where the administration would ask for a commitment on businesses to increase wages, but that is still depended on business owners.
+Additionally, he said that there could be an arrangement where the administration would ask for a commitment on businesses to increase wages, but that still depends on business owners.

 Ultimately, Cuban doesn’t see how the White House would go about their tax reform and is not sure if this is really for the benefit of the public because if the reform is implemented and wages are not raised (as advertised by the party), people are going to be left wondering what happened and why.